JasonTypesCodes/recipes/smoked-chicken.md

  + Clean apple and cut in quarters
  + Alternate placing apple and onion quarters into chicken cavity until full
  + Truss the chicken with string
+ + Spread a small amount of the butter on the outer skin and if desired between the skin and breast meat.
+It doesn't take much.
- + Apply sage, thyme, rosemary, salt, pepper, and garlic powder to skin.
+ + Apply sage, thyme, rosemary, ground corriander, salt (skip if brined), pepper, and garlic powder to skin.
 "Some" of each is fine.
 Not too much of any one.
- + Spray chicken with pam
- + Smoke at desired temperature until breast is 165 and thigh is 180.
-Nothing should be under 165
+ + Smoke at 300 until breast is 165 and thigh is 180.
+Nothing should be under 165.
  + Remove from smoker, cover, and allow to rest for 30 minutes.

 ## Notes